CrunchyData/crunchy-katacoda/postgresql-devel/basics/intropsql/03-run-query.md

 ## Running queries in `psql`

-Once you're in the `psql` shell (i.e. logged in), you can run SQL commands.
+Once you're in the `psql` shell (i.e. logged in), you can run SQL queries.

 Let's connect to the database again: